AbolarinMary/LITA-SALES-PROJECT/README.md

 - To identify regional breakdowns to analyze sales distribution and performance across different areas.

 This structured approach aims to deliver a comprehensive understanding of sales performance,facilitating data-driven decision-making for future strategies

 ---
+Methodology

+ - Data Collection

+   I gatherered historical sales data, including both regional and product-specific data from LITA.The data ensured data consistency across regions and product categories, covering key metrics such as units sold, pricing, and revenue generated.

+ - Data Preprocessing

+  I  Cleansed and structure the data, handled missing values, outliers, and inconsistencies.
+This ensures that the data is ready for deep analysis and provides reliable insights.

+- Descriptive Analysis

+ I Conducted exploratory data analysis (EDA) to summarize key statistics, visualize trends, and identify correlations between regional performance and product sales.
+This includes regional sales heatmaps, product-specific trend charts, and performance comparisons across region during the period in view .

+ -  Visualization & Reporting

+   Present findings using interactive dashboards and detailed reports, showcasing regional and product-specific sales performance and trend graphs.
+  Power BI and excel charts was used   to ensure stakeholders can easily interpret the data.

+---

+---